K Kite Agent Passport Kitepass CLI

 Sign with Passport Token

-Use the Passport Token plus the stored local encrypted profile to validate, sign, and optionally broadcast the delegated operation.
+Use the Passport Token plus the stored local encrypted passport record to validate, sign, and optionally broadcast the delegated operation.

 Quickstart